d16r/dustinshahidehpour.com/app/content/posts/firstpost.md

 James Harding has an excellent post describing how to get a Flask site up and running use Flask-FlatPages and Flask-Frozen.
 [Check it out.](http://www.jamesharding.ca/posts/simple-static-markdown-blog-in-flask/)

-Now, one thing I want to point out about that tutorial is that, everything is contained in 1 file. ***Say something about how to format them into several files.***
+Now, one thing I want to point out about that tutorial is that, everything is contained in 1 file.

-    def sample():
-        print 'this is a test'
+##Project Organization
+    ├── README.md
+    ├── requirements.txt
+    ├── config.py
+    ├── run.py
+    └── app
+        ├── __init__.py
+        ├── views.py
+        └── build
+            ├── ...
+        └── content
+            ├── ...
+        └── static
+            ├── ...
+        └── templates
+            ├── ...

 ##Uploading Content